 Lack of motivation or decreased interest in everyday activities

 Appearance of some or all of the above symptoms at the same time each year

 SAD sufferers often isolate themselves to their homes and avoid social interaction.
 This isolation only deepens the depression.

 What can you do?
 Below are tips to reduce or prevent SAD symptoms naturally.

 See your Chiropractor

 Though not a treatment for SAD, the chiropractic approach has been a blessing to countless individuals who suffer from seasonal depression.
-“The symptoms that SAD encompasses fall under the category of stress, which is a major trigger for vertebral subluxations,” states Raffaella Villella, Chiropractic Director of Chiro One Wellness Center of Lakeview.
+“The symptoms that SAD encompasses fall under the category of stress, which is a major trigger for vertebral subluxations,” states Raffaella Villella, former Chiropractic Director of Chiro One Wellness Center of Lakeview.
 “It’s no coincidence that SAD typically falls around the holidays when we’re stressed with family, financially, and may be over-extending ourselves.
 Maintaining a consistent chiropractic adjustment schedule is essential for dealing with the stressors of SAD.”
 Chiropractors take a natural, drug-free approach by correcting vertebral subluxations (nerve interferences) in the spine.
 Chiropractic care allows the body to operate at its full potential.

 Get Outdoors and Exercise